The Red Rubber Ball Foundation is an independent, UK registered charity, with no political, tribal, or religious allegiance.

 And we are grateful for the support of two amazing women.

 Grandma Sarah Obama

-Grandma Sarah is a strong believer in education having seen the impact first hand.
+Grandma Sarah was a strong believer in education having seen the impact first hand.
 She raised Barack Obama Snr before he won a scholarship to study in America.
-As we all know, his son went on to become President of the USA and the the deep affection for his Grandma is clear in his book, “Dreams from my Father”.
+As we all know, his son went on to become President of the USA and the deep affection for his Grandma is clear in his book, “Dreams from my Father”.

 Jane Obinchu was the primary school head teacher whose story was portrayed by British actress Naomie Harris in the film “The First Grader”.

 Jane was our keynote speaker our workshop in Nairobi in 2014 and told how Kimane Maruge turned up one day demanding his free place at school.
 Maruge was 84 years old – not the typical age for a primary school pupil!

 Despite opposition from within the education system and local community, Jane gave Maruge the chance to read and write and news of his case gained worldwide attention.
 Maruge was invited to speak to the United Nations in New York.

 Jane cares deeply that all children should receive an education, giving them the chance to escape poverty and we are honoured that she has chosen to bless the children we sponsor and provide encouragement to our projects by becoming our Patron.

 It’s so good to have an encourager who walks the talk

 We are delighted to be following their example and with Grandma Sarah and Jane’s encouragement we have grown our scholarship programme.